Chapter 5101:4-1 General Provisions

 (8) "Case" means all assistance groups who live in the same household.
 The county agency shall make every effort to assign all assistance groups contained in the same case to one eligibility worker.

-(9) "Case Worksheet-Cash, Food Stamp, and Medical Assistance Interview (JFS 01846)" (5/2005) means the document which is utilized by the state of Ohio to gather data for the cash, food, and medical assistance programs for home visits and telephone interviews when CRIS-E is unavailable.
+(9) "Case Worksheet-Cash, Food Stamp, and Medical Assistance Interview (JFS 01846) " (5/2005) means the document which is utilized by the state of Ohio to gather data for the cash, food, and medical assistance programs for home visits and telephone interviews when the statewide automated eligibility system is unavailable.
 The applicant must acknowledge the information on the form by signing and dating the form.

-(15) "Drug addiction or alcoholic treatment and rehabilitation program" means any drug addiction or alcoholic treatment and rehabilitation program conducted by a private nonprofit organization or institution, or publicly operated community mental health center, under part B of Title XIX of the Public Health Service Act ( 42 USC 300x et seq.)
-(1992), as amended.
+(14) "Drug addiction or alcoholic treatment and rehabilitation program" means any drug addiction or alcoholic treatment and rehabilitation program conducted by a private nonprofit organization or institution, or publicly operated community mental health center, under part B of Title XIX of the Public Health Service Act ( 42 U.S.C.
+300x ) (1992).

 (a) Is sixty years of age or older;

-(b) Receives supplemental security income benefits under Title XVI of the Social Security Act of 1935, as amended, or disability or blindness payments under Title I, II, X, XIV, or XVI of the Social Security Act;
+(b) Receives supplemental security income benefits under Title XVI of the Social Security Act of 1935 or disability or blindness payments under Title I, II, X, XIV, or XVI of the Social Security Act;

 (c) Is a veteran with a service-connected or nonservice-connected disability rated by the veterans' administration as total or paid as total under Title 38 of the United States Code (U.S.C.)
-(2002), as amended;
+(2002);